Overview

 National Museum of Scotland visit

-Visit the National Museum of Scotland, with 16 galleries covering diverse subjects.
+Explore the National Museum of Scotland’s 16 galleries, covering a wide range of subjects.
 One of the most notable exhibits is Dolly, the cloned sheep.

 Travel to Aberdeen via St. Andrews